geohot/qira/README.md

 See forked QEMU source at https://github.com/geohot/qemu/tree/qira to fix.

 Non Linux hosts may run the rest of QIRA, but cannot run the QEMU tracer.
-Very limited support for Mac OS X and Windows natively.
+Very limited support for Windows.
+Mac Os works except for running a Mach-O binary.
-The Docker image in docker should work everywhere.
 </pre>

 ## Installing release